 Public Utilities Code section 311(g)(1) provides that this resolution must be served on all parties and subject to at least 30 days public review and comment prior to a vote of the Commission.
 Section 311(g)(2) provides that this 30-day period may be reduced or waived upon the stipulation of all parties in the proceeding.

 The 30-day comment period for the draft of this resolution was neither waived nor reduced.
 Accordingly, this draft resolution was mailed to parties for comments and will be placed on the Commission’s agenda no earlier than 30 days from today.

+No comments were received on the draft Resolution, which was mailed December 13, 2018.

 Findings